-Additionally, consider that brand developers often offer services such as operating and maintaining a business owner's website and facilitating e-commerce and online sales.
-Without express assignments and clear agreements in place that address ownership and use, the brand developers may tie in other related obligations that have the potential to compromise a business owner's brand.
+Additionally, consider that brand developers often offer an array of services in addition to creating graphic designs, branding, and marketing (such as operating and maintaining a business owner's website and facilitating e-commerce and online sales).
+Without express assignments and clear agreements in place that address ownership and use, the brand developers may tie in other related obligations that have the potential to compromise a business owner's brand and ability to operate its business.
+For example, there is no reason that an issue with an invoice or other dispute with an e-commerce service provider or other vendor should jeopardize a business owner's rights to use its own intellectual property and branding.
+However, this is a scenario that business owners may face if the vendor, rather than the business owner, owns the intellectual property that it was engaged to create.